 However, there were more sales than buys from Superinvestors.
 507,000 shares were sold by Chase Coleman, Stephen Mandel sold 676,650 shares, David Tepper 615 000 shares, John Armitage 546,000 shares.
 Also, there was Lee Ainslie, David Rolfe and fund Viking Global Investor who sold a smaller number of shares.

 Facebook’s mission is simple.
 They tend to give people the power to build community and bring the world closer together.

 With this mission, Facebook has achieved amazing results.
 Facebook’s business is stable.
 It provided good cash flows, future growth and strong fundamentals.
 A further increase in daily active users is expected and there are currently no major obstacles in this business.

 All things considered, I don’t think it’s too late to buy Facebook’s stock.
 The tech giant’s ability to weather its controversies and continue expanding is unbelievable.
-It look like Facebook will continue to dominate the global social networking market for the foreseeable future.
-However, this is not a financial advice, all decisions are yours alone.
+It looks like Facebook will continue to dominate the global social networking market for the foreseeable future.
+However, this is not financial advice, all decisions are yours alone.